paixaop/node-sodium/docs/utilities_and_random_low_level_api.md

 Generate a new key for the pseudorandom number generator.

 ### randombytes_random ()
+Returns

-Return a random 32-bit unsigned value.
+  * random 32-bit unsigned value.

 ### randombytes_uniform (upperBound)
+Returns

-Return a value between `0` and `upperBound` using a uniform distribution.
+  * numeric value between `0` and `upperBound` using a uniform distribution.